booktype/python-ooxml/README.md

 About Python-OOXML
 ==================

-Python-OOXML is Python library for parsing .docx files.
+Python-OOXML is a Python library for parsing Office Open XML files.

 License
 =======